jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow10.png" width=600 align=center>

-Wait for the merge request to be approved and the build of the master branch to pass, indicating that there are no errors in your commit.
+Wait for the *Merge Request* to be approved and the build of the master branch to pass, indicating that there are no errors in your commit.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow11.png" width=600 align=center>

 When automatic tests pass in the master branch, due to urgency, you should not wait for the master branch to be merged in other environments branches.
 Make a *merge / merge request* to all other branches of internal environments.

-Create a tag, to mark the error correction system version.
+Create a tag, to mark a new system version.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow12.png" width=600 align=center>

-Only now delete the error correction branches.
-The enhancement branches remain in the repository and their correction is in all environments of the system.
+Only now delete the error correction branch.
+The enhancement branches remain in the repository and your correction is in all environments of the system.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow13.png" width=600 align=center>

 When the rest of the changes are completed, the improvements will be made available in production without erasing the error correction, as it was already integrated into the master branch of the project.

 A version tag with improvements is marked.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow14.png" width=600 align=center>